Improved $\pi^0,\eta,\eta^{\prime}$ transition form factors in resonance chiral theory and their $a_\mu^{\rm{HLbL}}$ contribution: Conclusions

-We hope that our analysis strengthens the case for experimental measurements of the transition form factors of double virtuality for all three pseudoscalar mesons, as they would allow constraining their functional and reduce the uncertainty in $a_{\mu}^{P\text{-}\rm{pole}}$.
+We hope that our analysis strengthens the case for experimental measurements of the transition form factors of double virtuality for all three pseudoscalar mesons, as they would allow constraining their functional form and reduce the uncertainty in $a_{\mu}^{P\text{-}\rm{pole}}$.

-\acknowledgments E.~J.~E, A.~G. and P.~R. thank partial funding from Conahcyt (México).
-E.~J.~E. also thanks the support of the Inter-American Network of Networks for QCD challenges and of Los Alamos National Laboratory for hospitality -special thanks to E.~Mereghetti and S.~G.~S. for hosting his visit -where the initial stages of this work were developed.
-S.~G.~S. is a Serra Húnter Fellow.
-P.~R. acknowledges Conahcyt (México) funding through project CBF2023-2024-3226 as well as Spanish support during his sabbatical through projects MCIN/AEI/10.13039/501100011033, grant PID2020-114473GB-I00, and Generalitat Valenciana grant PROMETEO/2021/071.
+\acknowledgments The authors are grateful to S.~S.~Agaev and P.~Sánchez-Puertas for useful correspondence and advice and are indebted to the anonymous referee for an insightful report that guided us to polish our manuscript.
+E.~J.~E, A.~G. and P.~R. thank partial funding from Conahcyt (México).
+E.~J.~E. also thanks the support of the Inter-American Network of Networks for QCD challenges and of Los Alamos National Laboratory for hospitality -special thanks to E.~Mereghetti and S.~G-S. for hosting his visit -where the initial stages of this work were developed.
+The work of S.~G-S.~is supported by MICIU/AEI/10.13039/501100011033 and by FEDER UE through grants PID2023-147112NB-C21; and through the ``Unit of Excellence Mar\'ia de Maeztu 2020-202'' award to the Institute of Cosmos Sciences, grant CEX2019-000918-M. Additional support is provided by the Generalitat de Catalunya (AGAUR) through grant 2021SGR01095.
+S.~G-S.~is a Serra H\'{u}nter Fellow.
+P.~R. acknowledges Conahcyt (México) funding through project CBF2023-2024-3226 as well as Spanish support during his sabbatical through projects MCIN/AEI/10.13039/501100011033, grants PID2020-114473GB-I00 and PID2023-146220NB-I00, and Generalitat Valenciana grant PROMETEO/2021/071.